 At KPS, school safety outweighs all other priorities.
 Parents must be able to send their children to school with the confidence that they will return “safe and sound” each afternoon.
 We are all too aware of the potential of tragedy and violence in school settings.
 While not everything is preventable, we must ensure that processes and policies are in place to safeguard our children from unexpected catastrophes and violence as much as possible.
 There are many components in the school district’s safety and security plan.
 The following are some of the most significant:

-- We use the nationally recognizes, I Love You Guys safety protocol: Secure, Lockdown, Evacuate, Hold
+- We use the nationally recognized, I Love You Guys safety protocol: Secure, Lockdown, Evacuate, Hold

 - Card Access Control Security Systems are installed in all of our schools.
 These systems help to ensure that our buildings are protected from intruders both during the school day and after hours.